Californication – Hank’s Leather Jacket in “LOL” (1.05)

 What’d He Wear?

 At the beginning of the episode, Hank is slouched at his computer, writing (or attempting to write) his much anticipated next novel.
-For his day of lazing around, he wears a dark green lightweight casual button-down shirt, accented with a breast pocket and white buttons down the front and on the cuffs, left unbuttoned.
+For his day of lazing around, he wears a dark green lightweight cotton casual button-up shirt, accented with a breast pocket and white buttons down the front and on the cuffs, left unbuttoned.

 As usual, his jeans are the medium-dark wash.
 Rather than his typical boots, Hank wears a pair of gray and white Nike Cortez running shoes, worn with a pair of black socks.
 He rounds it all out with his usual accessories: a silver ring on his right index finger, the hexagonal-studded black leather bracelet, and a thin black leather braid to accompany the bracelet.